-- 12.4.1 Should the drawing of lots for the starting position be needed for an event, this must be carried out under the control of an ICF Official. - 12.4.1.a For direct finals athletes will be in order using the ICF SUP World ranking, the best-ranked athletes will be in the best place to start.
-Non-ranked athletes will be in an order determined by a random draw.
+12.4.1 - Should the drawing of lots for the starting position be needed for an event, this must be carried out under the control of an ICF Official.

+12.4.1.a For direct finals athletes will be in order using the ICF SUP World ranking, the best-ranked athletes will be in the best place to start.
+Nonranked athletes will be in an order determined by a random draw.

 12.4.1.b The division into heats will be based on the ICF SUP World Ranking.
-Athletes which are ranked will be automatically ordered.
-Non-ranked athletes will be put in order into the heats by a random draw.
+Athletes which are ranked automatically orderedseeded. will be Nonremainder athletes will ranked The be put in orderplaced into the heats by a random drawing of lots.